givebutter/laravel-keyable/README.md

 Laravel offers a great way to perform [Authorization](https://laravel.com/docs/5.8/authorization) on incoming requests using Policies.
 However, they are limited to authenticated users.
 We replicate that functionality to let you authorize requests on any incoming model.

-To begin, add the `AuthorizesKeyableRequests` trait to your base `Controller.php class`:
+To begin, add the `AuthorizesKeyableRequests` trait to your base `Controller.php` class:

 ```php
 <?php